rajansawhney/midterm1-week8/README.md

 ## Midterm1- Week 8

 ### Instructions:
-- Update the program files following the assignment description provided in Midterm_Week8.pdf (uploaded on Laulima)
+- Update the program files following instructions provided in Midterm_Week8.pdf (uploaded on Laulima) and in the program comments.

 **NOTE**: Github is not a place to test your code.
 Test it on your machines first.
 DO NOT exceed 10 commits.
 If you exceed 10 commits, your grade will be penalized.